Stifel Nicolaus Initiates Coverage on Infrastructure and Energy Alternatives (NASDAQ:IEA)

-Research analysts at Stifel Nicolaus began coverage on shares of Infrastructure and Energy Alternatives (NASDAQ:IEA) in a report issued on Monday, Analyst Price Targets reports.
+Equities research analysts at Stifel Nicolaus began coverage on shares of Infrastructure and Energy Alternatives (NASDAQ:IEA) in a research report issued to clients and investors on Monday, Benzinga reports.
 The firm set a “buy” rating and a $18.50 price target on the stock.
-Stifel Nicolaus’ target price would suggest a potential upside of 54.68% from the stock’s previous close.
+Stifel Nicolaus’ target price would suggest a potential upside of 55.99% from the stock’s current price.

-Several other research analysts have also recently weighed in on the company.
-Zacks Investment Research cut Infrastructure and Energy Alternatives from a “hold” rating to a “strong sell” rating in a research report on Friday, March 12th.
-Guggenheim initiated coverage on Infrastructure and Energy Alternatives in a research report on Tuesday, May 4th.
-They set a “buy” rating and a $17.00 price target on the stock.
+A number of other equities analysts have also commented on IEA.
+Guggenheim started coverage on shares of Infrastructure and Energy Alternatives in a research report on Monday, May 10th.
+They issued a “buy” rating and a $17.00 price target on the stock.
+Zacks Investment Research raised shares of Infrastructure and Energy Alternatives from a “strong sell” rating to a “hold” rating in a research report on Tuesday, May 11th.

 About Infrastructure and Energy Alternatives